DalySoftware/UnicodePalette/README.md

 # Unicode Palette

 A character palette for searching for and inserting unicode characters in VS Code.
+Useful for symbols, emoji and other characters that you might not have on your keyboard.

 Includes searching by unicode published character aliases and categories.

 Access the extension via `Ctrl + Shit + P` or `View` > `Command Palette...` > `Insert Characters`.